wacwestley/BSProject/README.md

 If running locally from github:

-Make sure you have Node.js installed it does not have a true backend but a
+Please make sure you have Node.js installed it does not have a true backend
-    small amount of node is there when navigating between the pages.
+    but a small amount of node is there when navigating between the pages.
 Within your terminal install the dependancies with "npm i".
 Then to start the project use "npm start".